Geometry driven Type II higher dimensional blow-up for the critical heat equation: Solving the inner problem

-{\bf Acknowledgements:} M.~del Pino and M. Musso have been partly supported by grants Fondecyt 1160135, 1150066, Fondo Basal CMM and Millenium Nucleus CAPDE NC130017.
-The research of J.~Wei is partially supported by NSERC of Canada.
+{\bf Acknowledgements:} M. del Pino has been supported by a UK Royal Society Research Professorship and Grant PAI AFB-170001, Chile.
+M. Musso has been partly supported by EPSRC grant EP/T008458/1, UK.
+The research of J. Wei is partially supported by NSERC of Canada.